tomersa/localpost/README.md

 # Localpost

 Localpost is a command-line tool for creating and executing HTTP requests, with support for environment variables and dynamic response handling.
+Use `lpost` as a shorthand alias.

 ## How it works?
 Localpost uses your Git repo to share HTTP requests.
 Each request is a YAML file in the `requests/` folder, named `METHOD_request_nickname.yaml`, ready to commit and collaborate.